kitos9112/k8s-home/README.md

 Med Renovate watches the **entire repository** looking for dependency updates, when they are found, a Pull Request is automatically created (and auto-applied oftentimes).

-Personally, I use a Github app under the name of `Henrry PA` that kindly assist me with the PR creation, and fillings.
+Personally, I use a Github app under the name of `Henry PA` that kindly assist me with the PR creation, and fillings.

 ## 🔧 Hardware